Stefanos Kapino: Miedź Legnica

-On 22 January 2023, Kapino had his Arminia Bielefeld contract terminated by mutual consent, subsequently joining Ekstraklasa club Miedź Legnica.
+On 22 January 2023, Kapino had his Arminia Bielefeld contract amicably terminated, subsequently joining Ekstraklasa club Miedź Legnica until the end of the season.
+He made four league appearances before leaving the relegation-bound club by mutual consent on 19 May 2023.

+Panetolikos

+On 27 June 2023, Kapino returned to Greece joining Super League club Panetolikos, on a two-year contract.

+Winterthur

+On 6 August 2024, Kapino signed for Swiss Super League club Winterthur.

 International career

-Kapino due to being born in Greece was eligible to represent Greece and his Albanian heritage made him eligible for Albania, and he has been a member of the Greece under-17 and under-19 teams.
+Kapino due to being born in Greece was eligible to represent Greece and his family roots being from southern Albania made him eligible for Albania, and he has been a member of the Greece under-17 and under-19 teams.
 He is the youngest player to ever play for Greece U17, having debuted at the age of 15.

 On 15 November 2011, at the age of 17 years and 241 days, he made his debut for the men's national team in a friendly match against Romania, thus setting a new record for the youngest player ever to represent Greece at men's level.

 Stefanos was member to the 23-man squad for 2014 FIFA World Cup in Brazil as third choice goalkeeper along with Orestis Karnezis and Panagiotis Glykos.

-On 4 June 2016, Kapino came on as a first half substitute for injured first choice goalkeeper Orestis Karnezis and despite conceding a late goal, produced a stunning display for his adopted country making many world class saves in Greece's 1–0 away International Friendly defeat to Australia at Stadium Australia in Sydney.
+On 4 June 2016, Kapino came on as a first half substitute for injured first choice goalkeeper Orestis Karnezis and despite conceding a late goal, produced a stunning display for his native country making many world class saves in Greece's 1–0 away International Friendly defeat to Australia at Stadium Australia in Sydney.